qbicsoftware/data-manager-app/README.md

 spring.mail.port=${MAIL_PORT:587}
 ```

-For user email confirmation a specific endpoint is addressed.
+For user email confirmation a specific endpoint and context-path (for example if the app runs in a different context than the root path) is addressed.
 This endpoint can be configured using
 the following properties:

 | environment variable           | description                                                       |